Callan-Symanzik-like equation in information theory: What controls these jumps in CGR?

 As a consequence the distance between jumps could be written:

-which means that the distance between jumps is encoded in the RG flow of the boundary theory i.e. the divergence of the energy-momentum tensor, shear viscosity and the Weyl anomaly at different energy scales.
+which means that the distance between jumps is encoded in the RG flow of the boundary theory i.e. the dynamics of the energy-momentum tensor of the boundary at different energy scales.
 Moreover, \eqref{cutoff} tells about the scale-dependent origin of the distance of the jumps in CGR.